Mobile vaccination clinics reach out to rural areas - Farmville

 “The health department never did clinics in Prince Edward County with the J & J vaccine,” Puckett said.
 “So that was one of the reasons that we also felt it was important to offer the clinics.
 We are offering them all around the county, in the rural areas, in the villages, geographically dispersed, but we also wanted to make sure our citizens had to option of J & J if they so choose.”

-Puckett said the county was going to provide everything it can to get individuals vaccinated, but said ultimately, the decision is theirs.
+Puckett said the county was going to provide everything it can to get vaccinated individuals, but said ultimately, the decision is theirs.

-“Our mission has been to help identify the locations for the clinics to make sure that our citizens had the options, and then put out the best information, and ultimately they’re going to have to make up their minds,” she said. “it’s their decision to take the vaccine or not.”
+“Our mission has been to help identify the locations for the clinics to make sure that our citizens had the options, and then put out the best information, and ultimately they’re going to have to make up their minds,” she said.
+“It’s their decision to take the vaccine or not.”

-Kate Horton, the project manager for Mobile Health who organizes to teams for the vaccination clinics, said the eight count on Saturday morning was on the low end of the numbers the group has been seeing, but said the unseasonably cold rain and wind may have kept some people away.
+Kate Horton, the project manager for Mobile Health who organizes the teams for the vaccination clinics, said the eight count on Saturday morning was on the low end of the numbers the group has been seeing, but said the unseasonably cold rain and wind may have kept some people away.

 Puckett said in addition to the mobile clinics and regular clinics in Farmville, those wanting the vaccine can now walk into Walmart, CVS or Walgreens any day to receive the shot.